vrinek/kowalski/README.markdown

 * spork to have been setup in the project
 * custom config to override the ones in the git repo (config/database.yml.kowalski and others)

+### Current Kowalski limitation:

+* limited configuration through kowalski.yml
+* only one runner per machine (no multi-core yet)
+* needs the tmpfs in fstab (WIP to make it optional)
+* has to be hacked to change versions of services and setup/preparation procedures
+* only RSpec is supported

 ### TODO:

 * get rid of capistrano for better parallelism of remote tasks